-- Micro-organisms that have acquired resistance (including multiple resistance) arising from the use of an antimicrobial(s) in animals. - Micro-organisms having obtained a resistance determinant(s) from other micro-organisms which have acquired resistance arising from the use of an antimicrobial(s) in animals.
+- Microorganisms that have acquired resistance (including multiple resistance) arising from the use of an antimicrobial agent in animals. - Microorganisms having obtained a resistance determinant from other microorganisms which have acquired resistance arising from the use of an antimicrobial agent in animals.

-The identification of the hazard must include consideration of the class or subclass of the antimicrobial(s).
+The identification of the hazard should include consideration of the class or subclass of the antimicrobial agent.
 This definition should be read in conjunction with point 4 of Article 6.10.1.

-3. Release assessment
+Release assessment

-A release assessment describes the biological pathways necessary for the use of a specific antimicrobial in animals to lead to the release of resistant micro-organisms or resistance determinants into a particular environment, and estimating either qualitatively or quantitatively the probability of that complete process occurring.
+A release assessment describes the biological pathways that may lead to the release of resistant microorganisms or resistance determinants into a particular environment due to the use of a specific antimicrobial agent in animals.
+It also estimates either qualitatively or quantitatively the probability of that complete process occurring.
 The release assessment describes the probability of the release of each of the potential hazards under each specified set of conditions with respect to amounts and timing, and how these might change as a result of various actions, events or measures.